epfl-dlab/aiflows/README.md

 🤖🌊 **aiFlows** embodies the [*Flows*](https://arxiv.org/abs/2308.01285) abstraction and greatly simplifies the design and implementation of complex (work)Flows involving humans, AI systems, and tools.
 In collaboration with [CoLink](https://github.com/CoLearn-Dev/colink-server-dev), it enables:

 - 🧩 Modularity: Flows can be stacked like LEGO blocks into arbitrarily nested structures with the complexity hidden behind a message-based interface
-- 🤝 Reusability: Flows shared on the FlowVerse, can be downloaded and tailor fitted to your needs
+- 🤝 Reusability: Flows shared on the FlowVerse can be downloaded and tailor-fitted to your needs
 - 🕸 Remote Peer-to-Peer Collaboration: Flows can readily engage in a peer-to-peer collaboration with other remote Flows that could run anywhere
-- 🔀 Concurrency: Flows can readily implement concurrent execution (e.g., a Flow being invoked by multiple Flows or a Flow invoking multiple Flows, concurrently) –– without *any* additional complexity
+- 🔀 Concurrency: Flows can readily implement concurrent execution (e.g., a Flow being invoked by multiple Flows or a Flow invoking multiple Flows concurrently) –– without *any* additional complexity

 ## Quick Install
 The library is compatible with Python 3.10+.